BluBracket/blubracket-tools/bulk-install-app/README.md

    - `BLU_USERNAME` - the GitHub user's username
    - `BLU_PASSWORD` - the GitHub user's password
    - `BLU_DOMAIN` - the domain of the GitHub Enterprise Server (optional: only required for GitHub Enterprise Server)
+   - `BLU_MAX_ORGANIZATIONS` - maximum number of successful organization installations per run of script (optional: if not set, will install on all organizations)
 3. Run the script with the following command: `python3 -u main.py 2>&1 | tee -a bulk-install-app-results.txt`
    NOTE: Only organizations/users that the logged in GitHub user has permissions to install on will be installed.
    - If two-factor authentication is enabled, the script with request input for the one-time password.